 So You Have a Case – Now What?

-If you were told by the attorney that you had a case, now you need to decide how to proceed.
+If you were told by the personal injury attorney that you had a case, now you need to decide how to proceed.
 You need to understand the process of what comes next, and you need to also understand how you would pay for your representation in court.
-Typically, any attorney that is willing to come and sit with you for a free initial consultation is also willing to work on an agreement that they do not get anything from you personally unless you are successful in court.
-Then there will be a pre-determined percentage the attorney gets out of your total, and you part ways.
-Just make sure your chosen attorney offers this option, and if not, find out what options you do have.
+Typically, any personal injury attorney that is willing to come and sit with you for a free initial consultation is also willing to work on an agreement that they do not get anything from you personally unless you are successful in court.
+Then there will be a pre-determined percentage the personal injury attorney gets out of your total, and you part ways.
+Just make sure your chosen personal injury attorney offers this option, and if not, find out what options you do have.